Agricultural spiritualism

-Agricultural spiritualism or the Spirit of Agriculture refers to the idea that the concepts of food production and consumption and the essential spiritual nature of humanity are linked.
-It teaches that spirituality is inherent to human consciousness, is perhaps a product of it, and is accessible to all who cultivate it.
-The association with agriculture includes such agricultural metaphors as "cultivate" in language used by most mystics across history.
+Agricultural spiritualism, or the Spirit of Agriculture, is the philosophy that the spiritual nature of humanity should be intentionally integrated with the methods behind food production, agriculture, and the environment.
+It calls for integrating spiritual practices and values into agriculture to increase both efficiency and sustainability.

+Agricultural spiritualism teaches that spirituality is the need to live in harmony with some higher order of things; is inherent to human consciousness; and should be integrated into scientific developments in order to provide ethical guardrails.

 Followers of this idea state the following reasons to justify this link: Agriculture was the preoccupation of the majority of the population of the world at the time that the major scriptures of the continuing religions were compiled; the approach that agriculture takes to creating the optimal conditions for production of its harvest is the same as that recommended by the traditional religions for producing insight or wisdom; historically, the adoption of agriculture liberated part of a population to focus on understanding of spirituality.
 By understanding spirituality, agricultural spiritualism addresses the questions regarding ethics in agriculture.
 It serves as a method for communication, and building a relationship, between the spirit of the land and the spirit of the people through an everyday practice.

 History

 Agriculture is a driving force in the everyday aspect of living on and off the earth's resources.
-Agriculture was derived from the animalistic and natural forces we feel as humans in order to "control the acquisition and use of energy".
-Any action by the feeder which increases the yield of a food in a given area over the natural yield turns the particular plant or animal being fostered into a secondary energy trap for the feeder — the one who then utilizes the additional energy produced.
+Agriculture was derived from the animistic and natural forces we feel as humans in order to "control the acquisition and use of energy".
+Any action by the feeder which increases the yield of a food in a given area over the natural yield turns the particular plant or animal being fostered into a secondary energy trap for the feeder – the one who then utilizes the additional energy produced.
 This was all considered with our location and actions being in relation to wherever the cosmos were above us and how that energy flows from centers of concentration to regions of diffusion.

 Many agricultural rituals that have spiritual origins such as European Christians and Pagans drew their methods from "myths, imagery, and ritual practices from the ancient religions of Greece, Egypt, Mesopotamia, Ireland, and more, or from contemporary polytheistic traditions, such as Hinduism or Afro-Caribbean religions."

-Explanation

-Agricultural spiritualism is the idea that the methods behind food production, agriculture, the environment, and the key spiritual nature of humanity are connected.
-It links our basic spiritual natures to the simple aspects of life, like animal welfare, the quality of food, meditation, experiences in the wilderness, etc. Essentially, it's about integrating spiritual practices and values into agriculture and farming to achieve the most efficient food production while also proving to be sustainable.
+In his 2001 paper on "Reclaiming the Spiritual Roots of Farming", agricultural economist John Ickerd proposes:

+Paraphrasing William James, a religious philosopher, one might define spirituality as a felt need to live in harmony with some higher order of things.
+This definition embraces a wide range of cultural beliefs, philosophies, and religions....

+The current crisis in conventional, commercial agriculture arises from its lack of sustainability.
+It is not ecologically sound, it is not socially responsible, and thus, it is not economically viable over time.
+The sustainability of agriculture ultimately is rooted in the need to farm in harmony with the higher order of things – in spirituality.